learn-co-students/dunder-mifflin-rails-review-london-web-111819/README.md

 - The Employee show page should list all of their attributes (and as a bonus, try to get their picture to show up!)

 As a user, I should be able to create AND edit an Employee, and only be able to select 1 dog from a list of already existing dogs.
+**drop down selection**

-No one at Dunder Mifflin can have the same alias and/or job title (Dwight made up that rule!)
+No one at Dunder Mifflin can have the same alias and/or job title (Dwight made up that rule!) **uniquness validation**

-BONUS: Make an option to sort the dogs on the index page by the number of employees that belong to them.
+BONUS: Make an option to sort the dogs on the index page by the number of employees that belong to them. ** if sort by no of employees chosen then  place list in array and use count